JamieBort/Learning-Directory/JavaScript/JavaScriptSpecificConcepts/README.md

-# JavaScriptSpecificConcepts
+# JavaScript Specific Concepts

+A directory to house files and directories used to learn these specific concepts.

-Created this to explore variables.
+~~Created this to explore variables.~~

-(There will be more concepts I am sure.)
+~~(There will be more concepts I am sure.)~~